 JPMorgan Chase & Co.
-(JPM), Bank of America (BAC) Corp., Citigroup Inc. (C), Goldman Sachs Group Inc. (GS) and Morgan Stanley (MS) had combined first-half revenue of $161 billion, down 4.5 percent from 2011 and the lowest since $135 billion four years ago.
+(JPM:US), Bank of America (BAC:US) Corp., Citigroup Inc. (C:US), Goldman Sachs Group Inc. (GS:US) and Morgan Stanley (MS:US) had combined first-half revenue of $161 billion, down 4.5 percent from 2011 and the lowest since $135 billion four years ago.
 The firms blamed the decline on low interest rates and a drop in trading and deal-making driven by concerns about European government finances and slowing growth in the U.S. and China.

 UBS AG (UBSN), Switzerland’s biggest bank, had a second-quarter loss at its investment bank, causing profit to slump 58 percent, according to an earnings report today.

 Commerzbank AG (CBK), Germany’s second-largest bank, yesterday reported second-quarter pretax profit that fell short of analysts’ estimates after saying it would sell its stake in Ukraine’s Bank Forum JSC and take a charge of 286 million euros.

 Deutsche Bank is considering cutting about 1,000 positions at its investment bank as revenue declines, a person with knowledge of the matter said July 19.
 The cuts will be mostly outside Germany, where the firm’s investment banking operations are focused, said the person, who asked not to be identified as Deutsche Bank’s plan hadn’t been made public.